GandhiNN/gandhinn.github.io/_drafts/2025-08-18-effective-memory-allocation-a-case-study-using-aws-sdk-for-rust.md

 heaptrack_gui heaptrack.cargo.8423.zst
 {% endhighlight %}

-In my case, I used the "Summary" and "Allocations" tab to take a look at memory allocations over time and I could see that using `clone()` will roughly double the number of memory allocations during runtime.
+In my analysis, I focused on the "Summary" and "Allocations" tabs to monitor memory usage trends over time.
+One key insight was that leveraging clone() significantly impacts memory behavior—specifically, it nearly doubles the number of allocations during runtime.
+This observation highlights the importance of being mindful about cloning operations, especially in performance-sensitive contexts.

 # Conclusion
 TBC